mdn/content/files/en-us/webassembly/using_the_javascript_api/index.md

 ## Multiplicity

-Now we’ve demonstrated usage of the main key WebAssembly building blocks, this is a good place to mention the concept of multiplicity.
+Now we've demonstrated usage of the main key WebAssembly building blocks, this is a good place to mention the concept of multiplicity.
 This provides WebAssembly with a multitude of advances in terms of architectural efficiency:

 - One module can have N Instances, in the same way that one function literal can produce N closure values.
 - One module instance can use 0–1 memory instances, which provide the "address space" of the instance.
 Future versions of WebAssembly may allow 0–N memory instances per module instance (see [Multiple Tables and Memories](https://webassembly.org/docs/future-features/#multiple-tables-and-memories)).